 Packet Continuum enables identification, monitoring, viewing and automatic approval of Defended Assets, which consist of Critical IPs (essential infrastructure) as well as Trusted Asset IPs (host IP addresses defined as safe).
 Similarly, Defended Services for each critical network application/protocol are defined by port #.

-Using the Packet Continuum Dashboard and Case Manager, users can:
+Using the Packet Continuum Dashboard and Threat Hunting / Log Investigator, users can:

 - Upload, view or delete lists of identified Assets and Services

 - Set alerts based on identified assets or services

 - Monitor / view sessions containing specified assets/services as the source or destination